 In the bathroom, get rid of old toiletries, half used (never to be used again) perfume bottles, nearly empty bottles of soap and medicine that is collecting dust.
 Haven’t used that make-up in over a month?
 Get rid of it.
 Keep in mind that when people start touring your home, they will most certainly open your cabinets and closets, so if you don’t want the contents to be seen, remove it.

 Don’t forget to empty your drawers.
 This goes for kitchens drawers, bureau drawers, and junk drawers.
 Many people have things in the bottom or back of drawers that they haven’t seen, never mind use, in ages.
 Keep only what you use or plan to use in the next month, donate or trash the rest.

 Make sure you have all family members on board with your plan, or else your efforts will be fruitless.

 Your family members should be aware of your new system and responsible for filing things accordingly.
 Make sure everyone knows where new mail will go each day.
 If you have children, work with them to break the habit of leaving their belongings laying around, teaching (or reminding) them that everything has its place.

 This process is time consuming, sometimes emotional as you rummage through belongs that you might not have seen in quite some time, and necessary.

 Keep a vision of how you want your rooms to look, and how you want them to appear to outsiders when they schedule times to tour your home.
-Use this vision as motivation to go through your whole home, organizing, discarding, filing and donating to create a space your happy to show off, and also a space that easier to clean and pack when the time comes!
+Use this vision as motivation to go through your whole home, organizing, discarding, filing and donating to create a space you're happy to show off, and also a space that's easier to clean and pack when the time comes!